Skip to main content

 Qualifications

-Candidates must graduate from an ACPE (Accreditation Council for Pharmacy Education)-accredited pharmacy program with a Doctor of Pharmacy degree (or equivalent combination of education and clinical experience) with a minimum GPA of 3.1 on a 4.0 scale.
+Candidates must graduate from an ACPE (Accreditation Council for Pharmacy Education)-accredited pharmacy program with a Doctor of Pharmacy degree.
 Residents must have completed an accredited PGY1 pharmacy residency program.
-Applicants must be eligible for Utah licensure and are expected to obtain licensure as a pharmacist in Utah by September 30th of each program year.
+Applicants must be eligible for Utah licensure and are expected to obtain licensure as a pharmacist in Utah by within 90 days of the start date.
 (The University of Utah Pharmacy residency programs do not sponsor visas.)

 Lonnie Smith, PharmD, FAST